-- Play a new Affiliation (at any time). - Sell Items for levels (except when you are in combat). - Play an Item (most Items cannot be played during combat, but some One-Shot Items can; see ONE-SHOT, p.
+- Play a new Role card (at any time). - Sell Items for levels (except when you are in combat). - Play an Item (most Items cannot be played during combat, but some One-Shot Items can; see One-Shot, p.
 3).

-URN PHASES
+TURN PHASES

-Your turn begins as soon as the previous player's turn ends, and it is broken up into a number of phases.
-First, equip and arrange your cards the way you want, then go to phase 1 - Kick Open the Door.
+Your turn begins as soon as the previous player's turn ends.
+When your cards are arranged the way you want, go to phase 1.

-(1) KICK OPEN THE DOOR: Draw the top card from the Door deck and turn it face-up.
+(1) Unlock the Door: Draw one card from the Door deck and turn it face up.

-If it is a monster, you must fight it (see сомвят, pgs.
+If it's a monster, you must fight it (see Combat, p.
 4-5).
-If it is a Trap, it applies to you immediately and is discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect (see TRAPS, p.
+If the card is a Curse it applies to you immediately and is discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect (see Curses, p.
 5).

-f you draw any other card (Affiliation, Power, Monster Enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it is legal to do so.
+If you draw any other card (Role, Proficiency, Monster Enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it is legal to do so.

-(2) LOOK FOR TROUBLE OR LOOT THE ROOM: If you fought a monster in phase 1, skip this phase and go to phase 3.
-If you did NOT draw a monster when you Kicked Open the Door, you have two choices: either Look for Trouble or Loot the Room.
+(2) Up to No Good/Loot The Room: If you fought a monster in phase 1, skip this phase and go to phase 3.
+If you did NOT draw a monster when you first Unlocked the Door, you have two choices: either Up to No Good or Loot The Room.

-LOOK FOR TROUBLE: You may play a Monster card from your hand and fight it, just as if you had found it by kicking open the door.
-Don't play a monster you can't handle, unless you think you can get some nelp (see Asking FOR HELP, p.
+Up to No Good: You may play a monster from your hand and fight it, just as if you had found it when you Unlocked the Door.
+Don't play a monster you can't handle, unless you think you can get some help (see p.
 4)!

-LOOT THE ROOM: If you don't have a monster you want to fight, you draw a second card from the Door deck, face-down, and place it in your hand.
-If it is a Monster, you can save it for later, either to fight when you Look for Trouble or to join a combat by using a Wandering Monster card.
-If it is a Trap, save it to play on a player when the time is right!
-You can play a Power or Affiliation immediately, if you want, or save it in your hand for later.
+Loot The Room: If you don't have a monster you want to fight, you draw a second card from the Door deck, face down, and place it in your hand.
+If it is a monster, you can save it for later, either to fight when you are Up to No Good or to join a combat by using a Wandering Monster card.
+If it is a Curse, save it to play on a player when the time is right!
+You can play a Role or Proficiency immediately, if you want, or save it in your hand for later.

-(3) CHARITY: If you have more than five cards in your hand, you must play enough cards to get you to five or below.
+(3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below.
 If you cannot, or do not want to, you must give the excess cards to the player with the lowest Level.
 If players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
-If YOU are the lowest or tied for lowest, just discard the excess cards.
+If YOU are the lowest or tied for lowest, just discard the excess.

-As soon as you are finished with Charity, the next player's turn
+As soon as you are finished with Charity, the next player's turn begins.